TheSemicolons/thesemicolons.com/content/rv7.md

 	"author": "James Anderson",
 	"date": "2021-01-01",
 	"menu": "main",
-	"title": "RV-14",
+	"title": "RV-7",
 	"weight": "5"
 }
 ---

-### Why I chose the Van&rsquo;s Aircraft RV-14
+### Why I chose the Van&rsquo;s Aircraft RV-7

-The Van&rsquo;s Aircraft website has a page to help determine which aircraft is right for you.
+The Van's Aircraft website has a page to help determine which aircraft is right for you.
 A lot of the questions are not about what you want, but what you need.
 Following this tree I ended up with a single airframe that fit my mission; I will describe my decision tree here.

 ### How many seats do you _need_?